msalemor/app-services-networking/README.md

 ## Desings in order or improved security

-### App Service with IP Filter & Data with ServiceTags
+### App Service with IP Filter & Data with Service Tags

 ```mermaid
 graph LR;